elpekenin/PekeBot/README.md

 # PekeBot
 Telegram bot for pokémon go task reporting

-First of all you have to set up your database information and bot token in the config file
+First of all you have to set up your database information and bot token in `config.py`

 Then, you shall be able to run the bot by just executing `bot.py`